The seven countries represented by BP Europa SE

 BP in Austria is one of the country’s leading suppliers of fuels and lubricants.
 At more than 300 branded fuel stations BP serves about 100,000 customers per day.
 The company also markets heating oil and jet fuel.

 BP Europa SE branch in Belgium supplies a portfolio of high-quality lubricants and specialities to manufacturing, agriculture, inland shipping, garage and transport sector, workshops and consumers.
 Brands are BP and Castrol.
 BP has a facility in Belgium for the production of lubricants in Ghent.
 BP Marine supplies fuels and lubricants to numerous shipping companies in amongst others, the ports of Antwerp and Zeebrugge.
 In Belgium, Air BP is represented on the airports of Zaventem, Deurne (Antwerp), Liege and Ostend, as well as on some smaller air stations.
 All kinds of aeroplanes, from aviation giants to small private crafts, can rely on Air BP for the supply of fuel and specific aviation lubricants.

 Germany is one of BP’s most important markets in Europe.
 The BP group operates Europe’s second largest refinery system in Germany.
 BP’s subsidiary Aral is the number one in the Germany fuels market with its 2500 fuel stations while Castrol is the market leader in the lubricants business.
 More than 5000 people work at BP in Germany.

 Although BP only started operating in Poland in 1991, soon became the largest foreign oil company here.
 Its main business activities cover the distribution of fuels, lubricants and also LPG.
-With more than 3,000 employees and almost 400 service stations, BP in Poland is among the top 20 companies in the country having 9 billion PLN turnover for 2009.
+With almost 400 service stations, BP in Poland is among the top 20 companies in the country having 9 billion PLN turnover for 2009.